Nihalgulshah/Ticket-booking-system/README.md

-Ticket Booking System (Modex Full Stack Assessment)
+Ticket Booking System

-This is a full-stack ticket booking system built using Node.j,Express,PostgreSQL,React,TypeScript, and Vite.
+This is a full stack ticket booking system built using Node.j,Express,PostgreSQL,React,TypeScript, and Vite.

 Features